-- Committing to FIE policies regarding health and safety and preventative measures (e.g. wearing masks, utilising hand sanitizing stations, following one-way or traffic flow measures); - Following all UK government requirements and FIE directives related to post-travel precautions (e.g. self-isolation, quarantine, restricted movement); - Engaging with any UK government, National Health Service (NHS), or Public Health England (PHE) measures to aid in community response and support (e.g. contact tracing procedures); - Communicating any concerns regarding their personal health (i.e. symptoms) to FIE staff immediately; - Checking their email accounts regularly for updates and information, and responding promptly with requested information.

-☐ Health and safety information communicated to students after their arrival will be updated to include information specifically related to the current crisis.
+- On arrival students are expected adopt a community minded focus and take responsibility for their health; this expectation is reiterated throughout orientation and includes but is not limited to: - Committing to FIE policies regarding health and safety and preventative measures (e.g. wearing masks, utilising hand sanitizing stations, following one-way or traffic flow measures): - o Following all UK government requirements and FIE directives related to post-travel precautions (e.g. self-isolation, quarantine, restricted movement); - Engaging with any UK government, National Health Service (NHS), or Public Health England (PHE) measures to aid in community response and support (e.g. contact tracing procedures); - Communicating any concerns regarding their personal health (i.e. symptoms) to FIE staff immediately; - Checking their email accounts regularly for updates and information, and responding promptly with requested information. - ☐ Health and safety information communicated to students after their arrival will be updated to include information specifically related to the current crisis.